dulnan/nuxt-multi-cache/docs/features/api.md

 import { defineMultiCacheOptions } from 'nuxt-multi-cache/server-options'
 import { isAuthenticated } from './somewhere'

-export default defineMultiCacheOptions({
+export default defineMultiCacheOptions(() => {
+  return {
     api: {
       // Use a custom method that checks authorization.
 Can be something like
       // cookie, basic auth or request IP.
       authorization: async function (event) {
         return await isAuthenticated(event)
       },
     },
+  }
 })
 ```